This page has moved to here!

-One of the aims of the Clinical Research Office at the Vermont Cancer Center is to help medical professionals navigate their protocols through the approval process.
+One of the aims of the Clinical Research Office at the University of Vermont Cancer Center is to help medical professionals navigate their protocols through the approval process.
 We provide data management support, provide on-going quality assurance for our in-house protocols, review cancer-related clinical trials by our Protocol Review Committee and, most importantly, are here to help investigators get their protocols ready for submission.

 Protocol Development/Clinical Trial Coordination

 2. We strongly encourage you to have a statistician review your protocol before it gets submitted to the PRC.
 This is often the most time-consuming activity on our committee.

 3. While it can be important to collaborate with other institutions and share important research, from a regulatory standpoint, there are certain stipulations which need to be addressed.
 If you think you are going to involve other sites with your research, please let the clinical research office know as soon as possible as there are amendments and agreements which need to be in place first.